-A rare disease, there are fewer than 200,000 cases of amyloidosis per year in the United States.
-If you are suffering from amyloidosis, talk to us.
-Our team of experts at City of Hope uses leading-edge methods to diagnose and treat this serious disease.
+Amyloidosis is a rare disease with approximately 4000 new cases of AL amyloidosis and 6000 new cases of ATTR diagnosed in the United States annually.
+If you are suffering from AL, ATTR, or another type of amyloidosis, talk to us.
+Our team of experts at City of Hope uses leading-edge methods to diagnose and treat this serious condition.

-Amyloidosis is similar to myeloma, an uncommon cancer occurring in the plasma cells, so many of the same treatments used for myeloma are also used to treat amyloidosis.
+AL Amyloidosis is closely related to multiple myeloma, an uncommon cancer occurring in the plasma cells, so many of the same treatments used for myeloma are also used to treat AL amyloidosis.
+For TTR amyloidosis, protein stabilizers and RNA silencing medications have recently emerged for highly effective management.

 City of Hope is one of the few facilities designated a comprehensive cancer center by the National Cancer Institute.